|Type of medicine||Antimalarial|

 - If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.

-- If you have ever had an allergic reaction to any medicine.
-It is particularly important that you tell your doctor if you have ever had a bad reaction to a medicine called quinine.
+- If you have ever had an allergic reaction to any medicine, or if you have had a bad reaction to quinine in tonic water or any other soft drink.

-- Before you take mefloquine, read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about mefloquine and any possible side-effects from taking it.
+- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
+The leaflet will give you more information about quinine, and a full list of possible side-effects from taking it.

-- Take the tablets exactly as your doctor has told you.
-The dose to prevent malaria in an adult, is one 250 mg tablet once a week.
-Your dose will also be on the label of the pack.
-(If you have malaria and you are taking mefloquine to treat it, your dose will be different to this.)
+- Take quinine exactly as your doctor has told you.
+The usual dose is one tablet at bedtime.
+Your dose will also be on the label of the pack you have been given.

 Getting the most from your treatment